 In transport, the wheel was used on battle chariots and carts.
 In agriculture, it greatly contributed to its mechanization.
 Crop irrigation and animal traction were much easier with the magic wheel.
 In the craft industry, the wheel’s centrifugal force is the primary mechanism in windmills.

-Similarly, in Mesopotamia, day and night was divided into 12 equal hours.
-Its length would vary depending on the season as daylight hours changed.
+Similarly, in Mesopotamia, day and night were divided into 12 equal hours.
+Their length would vary depending on the season as daylight hours changed.

 The Mesopotamians were responsible for these and many more innovations.